Providers

 - Model Selection — enable the models you want to use

-The wizard can be reset at any time by triple-clicking the description text at the top of the Settings dialog.
+The wizard can be reset at any time by triple-clicking the General label in the Settings sidebar.
 This is useful if you want to walk through it again after adding a new provider.

 Using Multiple Providers